-The planning guidelines presented in this document do not represent an operational plan in itself; campuses should instead use these guidelines as a framework within which they can develop their own more detailed and tailored plan for the Fall 2020 semester.
-As such, the guidelines can be thought of as a mid-altitude planning checklist - granular enough to provide useful direction, but not meant to replace the kind of context-sensitive planning that can only emerge at the campus level.
-As campuses develop their specific operational plans, we encourage an inclusive process that reflects input from administration, employees, students, local public health officials, and other community partners.
+Of course our campuses each operate in a unique environment, and it is important to remind campuses that the updated planning guidelines presented here are not meant to serve as an operational plan in themselves; campuses should instead use these guidelines as a framework within which they can continue to implement their own more detailed and tailored plans.
+As such, the guidelines can be thought of as a mid-altitude planning and implementation checklist - granular enough to provide useful direction, but not meant to replace the kind of context-sensitive planning that can only emerge at the campus level.
+As campuses update and continue to implement their specific operational plans, we encourage an inclusive process that reflects input from administration, employees, students, local public health officials, and other community partners.